 Penstemon barbatus ‘Rondo’ : A mix of coral red, midnight blue, and light pink flowers; blooms June and July.
 One of the easiest penstemons to establish in gardens.
 Will reseed, too, so you can soon have a nice colony of them.
 18″ tall.
+Bees love them.
 Zone 4.

 Penstemon glaber: A good blue-purple flowered penstemon that blooms in June and again in late summer.
 Native to Southern Colorado.
 Very long-lived.
 18″-24″tall.
 Zone 4.P

 Penstemon mensarum ‘Blue Mesa’ : Vivid indigo blue flowers in spring and early summer.
 Very nice penstemon, native to Colorado.
 Plant Select 2011.
 2′ tall.
 Zone 3.

 Penstemon palmeri PINK WILD SNAPDRAGON:One of the few fragrant penstemons.
 Soft pink flowers.
 3′ tall.
 Xeric.
 Zone 5?

 Penstemon pinifolius PINELEAF PENSTEMON: A good penstemon for rock gardens.
 Fine foliage looks like a miniature pine tree.
 Orange-red blooms.
 8″ x 10″.
 Not sure about the zone for this one.
 Is anyone growing it at 8000’ or above?

 Penstemon pinifolius ‘Aspen Gold’ : Our own selection of the best yellow we’ve seen.
 Blooms from July to frost.
 Doesn’t flop over, looks good in bloom or out.
 10″ tall.
 XERIC!